CSCIX65G/crosscompilation/README.md

 44dc506ffecd        cscix65g/swift-runtime:amd64-latest   "/lib/x86_64-linux-g…"   19 minutes ago      Exited (0) 19 minutes ago                                                              swift_runtime

 ```
 Note that we now have a container called `lld-server`.
-Also note that we have started this process will claiming  the 8080 port and that it is therefore incompatible with running the `echoserver` container at the same time.
+Also note that while starting this process we have claimed  the 8080 port and that it is therefore incompatible with running the `echoserver` container at the same time.
 If you want to play with the debugger, you’ll need to kill the `echoserver` with `docker stop echoserver` .
+Hopefully this can be changed in future versions of this repo.

 Once the lldb_server instance is up, then you can do the following: